writethedocs/www/docs/conference/schedule-party-prereg-hike.rst

 Announcing Schedule, Preregistration & Party Details, and Hike Registration
 =============================================================================

-Write the Docs is only a week and a half away.
+Write the Docs is only a week away.
 I hope you all already have your tickets.
 They are almost all sold out, so if you haven't gotten yours yet, make sure to `do it soon`_.

 Schedule is now live
 --------------------